Yiu-dororong/Study-on-Graph-RAG/README.md

 Second, we read the file(s) and then split into chunks. ```SentenceSplitter``` would do the job, but you can choose others like ```SemanticSplitterNodeParser```.
 However, I do not observe any huge differences.

 Next, it would be the main process.
-To keep the code clean, I copy all the source code from Llamaindex into ```GraphRAG.py```.
+To keep the code clean, I copy all the source code from LlamaIndex into ```GraphRAG.py```.
 What we do here is to use its extractor to build triplets (entity-relationship-entity) to contruct the knowledge graph, and then store it in the graph store along with indexes.
 We will also build communites that group similar nodes together using ```build_communities()``` from ```GraphRAGStore```.

 If you would want to visualize the knowledge graph, you can use the built-in method ```_create_nx_graph()``` as follow: